-The condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at September 29, 2007 and December 30, 2006, the condensed consolidated results of its operations for the three and nine months ended September 29, 2007 and September 30, 2006, and the condensed consolidated statements of cash flows for the nine months ended September 29, 2007 and September 29, 2007 are not necessarily indicative of the results to be expected for the full year.
+The condensed consolidated financial statements included herein are unaudited; however, they contain all normal recurring accruals and adjustments which, in the opinion of management, are necessary to present fairly the condensed consolidated financial position of Silicon Laboratories Inc. and its subsidiaries (collectively, the "Company") at September 29, 2007 and December 30, 2006, the condensed consolidated results of its operations for the three and nine months ended September 29, 2007 and September 30, 2006, and the condensed consolidated statements of cash flows for the nine months ended September 29, 2007 and September 30, 2006.
+All intercompany balances and transactions have been eliminated.
+The condensed consolidated results of operations for the three and nine months ended for the full year.